adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #82 Managed to delete an entire collection by sending DELETE-API the wrong way.
 Spent a day re-entering my book list.

-#83 Added all the data back to the future-reading-list collection
+#83 Added all the data back to the future-reading-list collection.

+#84 Making small progress forward one day at a time.